 Students who want to obtain a field practicum at one of the Veterans Administration health care facilities in the area (College Station, Austin, Temple, Waco, and Houston) must meet several requirements to qualify for training at a Federal facility, at which time the student will be subjected to a background check.
-The Division Head of the doctoral program must sign a form signifying that the student has met these criteria (which include tuberculosis screening, influenza vaccine, etc.).
-The Division Chair can provide a copy of the form that must be submitted.
+The field practicum coordinator of the doctoral program must sign a form signifying that the student has met these criteria (which include tuberculosis screening, influenza vaccine, etc.).
+The field practicum coordinator can provide a copy of the form that must be submitted.
 The background check may take some time, so it is recommended that the student initiate this process several months in advance before the practicum is scheduled to begin.
-A copy of the letter that specifies the various credentials that must be submitted to the VA site is contained in the list of approved field practicum sites.
+For more information of the various credentials that must be submitted to the VA site, contact the field practicum coordinator.